Tony Bennett (basketball): 2024: Retirement

 On October 18, 2024, Bennett stunned the college basketball world by retiring at the age of 55 just 18 days before opening tipoff.
 He cited the state of unregulated NIL money and transfers as reasons he is "no longer equipped" to coach modern college basketball and said he hopes these new aspects of the college basketball landscape will be better regulated in time.
 Bennett said he'd remain around the Virginia program, and would like to take on a part-time role with "lots of vacation time."
 Bennett had, earlier in the year, already given Associate Head Coach Ron Sanchez "more of the reins" to implement a faster-paced offensive system in the upcoming season.

+Los Angeles Lakers

+On February 25, 2026, Bennett joined the Los Angeles Lakers as an NBA draft advisor.